NMoroney/macos-command_line_examples/examples/mc_19_pytorch_midas/readme.md

 <img src="Knight_Triceratops_depth.jpg">

-And when done with example, deactivate the virtual environment :
+And when done with making depth estimates, deactivate the virtual environment :

 ```
 deactivate